Dexter Corner "Bob Honey"

 years of age and over should not exceed 900 pounds live weight.

-HEIGHT Mature animals must be 42" or under at three years of age to be classified as miniature, or over 42" up to 48" at maturity to be classified as Mid-Size.
-Measurement is taken at the hip.
+HEIGHT Mature animals must be 42" or under at three years of age to be classified as miniature, or over 43" up to 48" at maturity to be classified as Mid-Size.
+Measurement is taken at the Hook bone located directly in front of the hip bone.

 BREEDING Must be approved breeding-an animal must not be the result of inbreeding (inbreeding is